MohammadAminNouri/powder-size-analyzer/README.md

 - Powder metallurgy
 - Metal additive manufacturing# powder-size-analyzer Python project for analyzing powder particle size distributions used in additive manufacturing and powder metallurgy.
+## Project Goal

+The goal of this project is to analyze powder particle size distributions commonly used in additive manufacturing and powder metallurgy processes.